 Saturday A tour of the famous beauty spots of Los Angeles and its suburbs.
-And how you will enjoy this delightful trip as mile after mile of scenic charm unfolds before you . . . historic San Gabriel Mission, Pasadena with its gorgeous homes and gardens, Forest Lawn, Memorial Park, Glendale, thence over a mountain road for a visit to Universal City, with a look at the studios and luncheon at the Studio Cafe, where many of the stars dine when "on location."
-Then into Beverly Hills with its sumptuous Spanish and Colonial homes . . .
-Hollywood, capital of the Movie World . . . perhaps a close-up of one or more of your favorite screen stars.
+And how you will enjoy this delightful trip as mile after mile of scenic charm unfolds before you . . . historic San Gabriel Mission, Pasadena with its gorgeous homes and gardens, Glendale, thence over a mountain road for a visit to Universal City, with a look at the studios and luncheon at the Studio Cafe, where many of the stars dine when "on location."
+Then into Beverly Hills with its sumptous Spanish and Colonial homes . . .
+Hollywood, capital of the Movie World . . perhaps a close-up of one or more of your favorite screen stars.
 You will pass many of their homes enroute to lovely Santa Monica and after a drive along the beach and the Palisades you return to the Biltmore for dinner.
-In the evening you bid goodbye to glamorous Los Angeles and entrain for another of California's amazing scenic regions-Yosemite.